pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Compilation of the code posted here works.
 So if it doesn't for you this is a problem with your setup, please double check everything before asking.

-Multiprotocol.ino header can be modified to compile with/without some protocols, change protocols/sub_protocols associated with dial for PPM input, different channel orders, different channels timing, 8 or 16 channels serial protocol, Telemetry or not, ...
+_Config.h file can be modified to compile with/without some protocols, change protocols/sub_protocols/settings associated with dial for PPM input, different channel orders, different channels timing, Telemetry or not, ...

 ###Upload the code using ISP (In System Programming)
 It is recommended to use an external programmer like [USBASP](http://www.banggood.com/USBASP-USBISP-3_3-5V-AVR-Downloader-Programmer-With-ATMEGA8-ATMEGA128-p-934425.html) to upload the code in the Atmega328.
 The programmer should be set to 3.3V or nothing to not supply any over voltage to the multimodule and avoid any damages.